Illegal immigration to Canada: Illegal immigration in Quebec

 On Canada Day 2017, members of the Quebec far-right groups La Meute and Storm Alliance, who had been discreetly observing the crossings for some time beforehand, staged a small protest at the Canadian side of Roxham Road, arguing that members of terrorist groups and criminals were being allowed into Canada there.
 A smaller group of pro-migrant protestors counterdemonstrated, with the RCMP and Sûreté du Québec keeping the two groups apart.
 By May 2018, two more such protests had been held, with the location shifting to the encampment nearer Lacolle and both sides attracting more supporters; Canadian activist Jaggi Singh was arrested and charged with assault on an officer at those protests after he led a group of demonstrators onto the A-15 near the Montée Guay interchange with the intent of blocking traffic, an action which delayed the arrival of the far-right protesters.

 For 2018, the IRB reported 20,607 total asylum applications from irregular entrants.
 Of those, 18,215, or 88 percent, came via Roxham Road.
 The largest portion that year were the 7,585, or 42 percent, from Nigeria.
 Haitians dropped to 585, roughly a tenth of their 2017 total; the planned revocation of TPS late in 2017 was stayed pending litigation and almost a year later a U.S. federal judge enjoined the Trump administration from doing so.
 Over a thousand Colombians entered at Roxham, as well.
 The IRB accepted 3,307 of the applicants who crossed irregularly, improving its rate to 16 percent of the total.

 During the 2022 Quebec general election Conservative Party of Quebec leader Éric Duhaime talked about the possibility of building a wall in Roxham Road to stop Illegal immigration.

-Legal immigration

-Canada has an immigration program that is established for every migrant wishing to live in Canada.
-The program seeks individuals who will have the highest chances of providing positive input into the Canadian economy.

-As of 2017, Canada has a number of immigration programs through which migrants can legally enter Canada: